grantgrady/Homework11/README.md

 - ✅ **Win Condition**: All enemies removed = "You Win" message
 - ✅ **Code Organization**: Separate Particle class, arrays for particles and enemies

-## 📄 License

-This project was created for educational purposes as part of a course assignment.